 Anthony has run his own graphic and web design practice for the past nine years, producing a diverse range of work from self-initiated to large-scale commercial projects.
 Having worked alongside some of Melbourne’s best designers, he has a keen interest in translating and applying formal graphic design systems to the web.
 You can find him on Twitter @kolber.

-Philanthropy and Development Manager
+Director, Philanthropy and Business Development

 Jenny is passionate about the arts.
 She has worked professionally as a dancer, singer and actor, and has had the privilege and pleasure of sharing the stage and screen with some very well-known names.
 Jenny is also an artist and qualified textile designer.
 The demands of a family mean that a lot of the time she is cook, driver, maid, counsellor and organiser.
 She’s also an experienced Chartered Accountant (shh).